roboconf/roboconf.github.io/en/user-guide/graph-definition.md

 		imports: Tomcat.portAJP, Tomcat.ip;
 	}

+> Important!
+> Every component property must be defined on a single line.

 Components can be defined in separate files (think to the case where you have several graphs in your graph model, you could have one file per graph).